ska-telescope/ska-log-transactions/README.md

     async with async_transaction('My Command', parameters) as transaction_id:
         # ...
         parameters['transaction_id'] = transaction_id
-        device.further_command(json.dumps(parameters))
+        await device.further_command(json.dumps(parameters))
         # ...

 ```

-The context handler logs to the root logger by default.
-Logs can be sent to a custom logger by passing a logger object as a keyword argument.
-Use `configure_logging` method for ska formatted logs.
+By default the context handler logs to the `ska.transaction` logger with default formatting.
+A custom logger can be used by passing it in via an optional argument.

 *Example ska formatted logs for successful transaction**